-Once you know your prospect's decision criteria, you can learn their decision process, i.e. the steps said prospect needs to take to make a purchase.
-Ask questions like:
+Once you know your prospect's decision criteria, you can learn their decision process—the steps said prospect needs to take to make a purchase.

 12. What steps do you need to take to make a final decision?

-13. Are there any other people that need to be involved in this process?
+13. Are there other people who need to be involved in this process?

 14. What kind of paperwork do we need to complete?